 From there the wastewater goes into the primary treatment stage.
 Here the wastewater is spread out and slowed down so that sedimentation can occur.
 The mostly organic solids settle on the bottom and are scraped to a trough and pumped to the sludge concentration tank and then the solids handling facility for thickening and disposal.
 The grease is skimmed from the surface and pumped back to the headworks facility and blended with the grit and screenings for disposal.

 The leftover liquid portion of the wastewater then flows into the aeration tanks which is the heart of the biological process in the secondary treatment stage.
 Here the organic solids remaining in the wastewater are consumed by microorganisms that are maintained in a liquid biomass called "mixed liquor", which has the appearance and consistency of chocolate milk and is constantly aerated by large blowers (700HP) that require the largest part of the electrical power needed to operate the RVSA.
 After a certain amount of time ("detention time") in the aeration tanks, the mixed liquor flows into the secondary settling tanks.
 Here again sedimentation occurs and the organic solids from the mixed liquor settle out and are pumped to the solids handling facility and the liquid portion of the wastewater flows out of the secondary settling tanks.
-A small portion of the settled solids is pumped back to the aeration tanks to help maintain the population of microorganisms.
+Part of the settled solids is pumped back to the aeration tanks to help maintain the population of microorganisms and the rest is wasted off for thickening and blended with primary sludge for digestion.
 In most regional wastewater plants this is the end of treatment before disinfection.
 However, the RVSA utilizes a third treatment stage known as tertiary treatment.

 Once the organic solids are removed from the wastewater in the primary and secondary treatment phases, the combined sludge is thickened in a sludge concentration tank by gravity settling.
 Typically the solids content is measured by percent solids.
 In the concentration tank the percent Total Solids (TS) the sludge is thickened, from .05%TS to 1-1.5%TS.
 From here it is then pumped to the Sludge Digester.